 It is the expectation we have for all of our team members.
 To commit to doing our best work at all times.
 A fact of our production is we don’t control the environment we shoot in at all times.
 It is more important to capture authentic practice than perfect production.
 That being said, we strive at all times to make the final presentation the best it can be.
 It comes down to ownership of the quality of the project.
 This is a responsibility we all share.
 Even if the project is given to you as a quick and dirty, there is no such thing here.
-An assignment can be simple, but it is never Q&D. Seek any opportunity to make a project better with in the parameters we work with, i.e we can’t go reshoot for a week.
-If any thing at any time feels less than the best you feel can be done, please talk to John Crossman or Michelle Fisher and we will address the problems.
+An assignment can be simple, but it is never Q&D. Seek any opportunity to make a project better with in the parameters we work with, i.e., we can’t go reshoot for a week.
+If any thing at any time feels less than the best you feel can be done, please talk to John Crossman and he will address the problems.

-1.6 Department positions and job descriptions/responsibilities
+1.6 Department Positions and Job Descriptions/Responsibilities

 All job descriptions are subject to change.
+Not all positions will be active and any one time.

 These should be considered valid but not necessarily complete.